Alexmhack/twilio-messages/README.md

-# Twillio-Messages
+# Twilio-Messages
-tinkering with [Twillio](http://twillio.com) services using python
+tinkering with [twilio](http://twilio.com) services using python

-Go to [Twillio](https://www.twilio.com/login) and create a new account or simply login if you already have an account.
+Go to [Twilio](https://www.twilio.com/login) and create a new account or simply login if you already have an account.
 Create project by selecting products like Programmable Chat or any other that you want.